sergeymild/react-native-pinch-zoom/README.md

 // disableScrollViewOnPinch - prevent scrollView handle scroll events on pinch zoom (only on IOS)
 // doubleTapEnabled - toggle double tap handle event
 // onDoubleTap - callback which will be called on double tap
+// tapEnabled - toggle tap handle event
+// onTap - callback which will be called on tap

 <PinchZoomView disableScrollViewOnPinch>
   <Video